 About the Podcast

-Richard Egarr leads the St. Paul Chamber Orchestra in a delightful program of works from London.
-Wonderful and surprising harmonies emerge from the strings in works by Henry Purcell and William Lawes.
-The program also includes Franz Joseph Haydn’s Symphony No. 101 (The Clock), which earned its nickname for the steady tick-tock accompaniment of the slow movement.
+This week on SymphonyCast, Richard Egarr returns to the Ordway Concert Hall in St. Paul, Minnesota, to lead the St. Paul Chamber Orchestra in a delightful program of works from London.
+Listen with host Julie Amacher to the wonderful harmonies from the strings in works by Henry Purcell and William Lawes.

-Daniel Nass is the interim producer of SymphonyCast.
+Daniel Nass is the producer of SymphonyCast.
 He is responsible for creating the sound of the show, including choosing music programming and conducting artist interviews.
 In his nonproducer life, he is an avid runner and an award-winning composer.

 Michael "Ozzie" Osborne is the Technical Director for SymphonyCast.
 He masters the live and recorded music recordings that are programmed for each SymphonyCast show.
-He also enjoys photography, listening to music, and bicycling.
+He also enjoys photography, listening to music and bicycling.

 Complete playlist information is available for each show.
 Click on a specific episode to access a detailed playlist.

 It’s the opening trumpet fanfare from Steve Heitzeg’s Nobel Symphony.

 It’s possible, but not likely.
 Many of the performances that you hear on SymphonyCast are not available for purchase because they were played at a live concert.
 In some cases, the musicians have recorded that same music for a commercial CD.
 If so, album title and recording label information will be available in the episode playlist.

 Use our contact form to send us your thoughts, or join in the conversation on our Facebook page.